lucasTenorio/Competicao/README.md

 # Competicao
-A simple program with soccer competitions around the world, using the API http://api.football-data.org using Angular 8 and .NET Core 2.1
+A simple program of soccer competitions around the world, using the API http://api.football-data.org using Angular 8 and .NET Core 2.1